 Food Allergies -We got you covered…

-Students that require a food substitution based on food allergy or intolerance must provide a doctors documentation before substitutions can be provided.
+Students who require a food substitution based on food allergy or intolerance must provide a doctor’s documentation before substitutions can be provided.
 When this is available a full and safe substitute will be provided as a replacement.
 When reviewing our food menu look for these icons to help identify items that your student may react to.

 >Dairy <Egg *Gluten ^Pineapple @Apple $sunflower oil